matthiaskoenig/libsbgn-python/README.md

-# libsbgn-python
+# libsbgnpy

 Python bindings for SBGN based on the XML schema.
-Prelimenary bindings were generated with generateDS and than adapted to include GlyphClasses and ArcClasses.
+Prelimenary bindings were generated with generateDS.
+Additional constraints based on defined Enums for GlyphClasses, ArcClasses and Languages were created.
+Python examples for reading, writing and validation are provided.

-* libsbgn.py - python bindings
+* libsbgn.py : python bindings
-* libsbgnTypes.py - SBGN type definitions (GlyphClasses, ArcClasses, Languages)
+* libsbgnTypes.py : SBGN type definitions (GlyphClasses, ArcClasses, Languages)
-* examples.py - SBGN import and export example
+* examples/ : python examples